LovelaceSquare/lovelacesquare/Codes/SavGol/README.txt

 # SavGol

 Savitzky–Golay smoothing and differentiation for spectral matrices.
+Within each sliding window, a polynomial is fitted and evaluated at the center point.
+The result preserves peak heights and widths while suppressing noise.
+Derivative orders up to the polynomial order can be computed to enhance subtle features or estimate slopes.
+Window size should be odd and large enough to capture the desired peak width.

 ## Inputs
 - `data` (matrix): spectra arranged row-wise.